 If you’re pumpkin carving with the kids this holiday season, saving your pumpkin seeds and baking them is a great way to reduce food waste and do something fun together.

 Chopped dates are a fun addition to any popcorn bar because of their super sweet taste.

 Although dates are packed full of naturally occurring sugars, they also provide essential minerals such as calcium, iron, phosphorus, sodium, potassium, magnesium and zinc.
 They also contain vitamins such as thiamin, riboflavin, niacin, folate, vitamin A and vitamin K.

 Unsweetened coconut flakes are one of my personal favorite additions because I love the taste and flavor of coconut anything.

-While coconut flakes are calorically dense, you only need a small sprinkle to get the great taste of this tropical nut.
+While coconut flakes are calorically dense, you only need a small sprinkle to get the great taste of this tropical fruit/nut.

 While chocolate is still chocolate, the darker the chocolate you choose, the more nutritional benefits you will see.

 Here I used 70% dark cacao chips which means that there are more antioxidants and healthful compounds like flavonols to help lower blood pressure and improve blood flow.

 My personal favorite is candy corn, which is 100% not healthy, but it’s Halloween after all 😉 You choose your favorite!